PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/small_object_detection.en.md

 Before using the small object detection pipeline locally, ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md).

 ### 2.1 Local Experience
-> ❗ Before using the general small object detection pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).
+&gt; ❗ Before using the general small object detection pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 #### 2.1.1 Command Line Experience
 * You can quickly experience the small object detection pipeline effect with a single command.
 Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/small_object_detection.jpg), and replace `--input` with the local path for prediction.